 - You will only need 1 ounce of each colored Candy Melts to make 24 of these Cookies ‘n Cream Paws so you could place them in small ramekins and only fill the skillet with an inch of water.

 - To keep the larger quantity of white Candy Melts melted, I used a Wilton Melting Pot.
 I heated the candy on low, stirring often, until melted, then kept it warm in the pot.

 - Use food use only paint brushes to paint the candy into the molds.
 For a detailed tutorial on painting molds with candy melts see my Chocolate Making Tips page.

 - Paint or dab a thick amount of colored candy into the mold.
 You don’t want to see any of the mold through the candy.

 - To make 24 paw prints you can use one or two candy molds.
 (If you use the link below the price is for one mold even though they show two molds in the picture).

-You can find the items needed to make these Rainbow Paw Patrol Cookies ‘n Cream Paws at Amazon.com.
-I earn a small commission for any sale at no additional cost to you, so thanks for using the links below.
+You can find the items needed to make these Rainbow Paw Patrol Cookies ‘n Cream Paws at Amazon.com (commission earned for sales).

 - 1 ounce red Candy Melts, melted